glotzerlab/hoomd-validation/CONTRIBUTING.md

 starting work to ensure it meshes well with the planned development direction and standards set for the project.

-## Implement functionality in a general and flexible fashion

-New features should be applicable to a variety of use-cases.
-The **HOOMD-blue** developers can assist you in designing flexible interfaces.

 ## Base your work off the correct branch

 All new work should be based on `main`.